ZhaoJ9014/Multi-Human-Parsing/Nested_Adversarial_Networks/README.md

 ### Nested Adversarial Networks (NAN)

 - Sample training code of NAN in PASCAL VOC2012.
-For fine-tuning on MHP v2.0, MHP v1.0, PASCAL-Person-Part and Buffy, please follow the similar procedures as the pre-training on PASCAL VOC2012 and relevant details in our paper.
+For fine-tuning on MHP v2.0, MHP v1.0, PASCAL-Person-Part and Buffy, please follow the similar procedures as the pre-training on PASCAL VOC2012 and relevant details in our [MHP v2.0 paper](https://arxiv.org/pdf/1804.03287.pdf).

 - "train.list" is the training image list: Left column: path of RGB images; Right column: path of annotations.